Traditional Grimsby smoked fish: Public awareness and marketing

-In 1998, celebrity chef Rick Stein visited the Grimsby fish docks and observed the traditional fish smoking process, leading him to comment publicly: "I visited Grimsby in 1998 and was amazed at the skill involved in traditional fish smoking.
+In 1998, celebrity chef Rick Stein visited the Grimsby fish docks and observed the traditional fish smoking process, saying of the experience that he was "amazed at the skill involved in traditional fish smoking.
 It is worlds apart from computer controlled kiln drying.
 If it were in France it would have an Appellation Controlee."

-While supermarkets tend to express greater interest in the quantity of fish mechanical kiln smokers can produce, traditional smoked fish has become a high end market product increasingly popular amongst top restaurants.
+While supermarkets tend to express greater interest in the quantity of fish mechanical kiln smokers can produce, traditional smoked fish has become a high-end market product increasingly popular amongst top restaurants.

 Use of the name

-In October 2009, Traditional Grimsby Smoked Fish was awarded Protected Geographical Indication (PGI) status by the European Commission, a protection supported by Jim Fitzpatrick, the then Minister of State at Defra.
+In October 2009, Traditional Grimsby Smoked Fish was awarded the EU's Protected Geographical Indication (PGI) status by the European Commission.
+This status was supported by Jim Fitzpatrick, the then Minister of State at Defra.
 This followed a ten-year campaign by the Grimsby Traditional Fish Smokers Group to promote a greater understanding of the traditional skills and geographical qualities that create the food.
 This means only fish processed in Grimsby using the traditional smoked method can use the name.
 Producers, who are members of the Grimsby Traditional Fish Smokers Group, must be regularly audited by the Trading Standards department of North East Lincolnshire Council to make sure their practices comply with specific criteria that define the traditional smoking process.
 Approved producers may use the PGI logo on the fish they sell.